AI, progress & app workflow

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"What focus-area selection can add to a face yoga workflow" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Workflow value: focus area selection" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What focus-area selection can add to a face yoga workflow", the important detail is the moment around the routine.
-In a comparison between saved videos and an app-led routine, "What focus-area selection can add to a face yoga workflow" is usually a practical decision rather than a promise hunt.
+For "Workflow value: focus area selection", the important detail is the moment around the routine.
+In a comparison between saved videos and an app-led routine, "Workflow value: focus area selection" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep the habit small enough to repeat tomorrow, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "What focus-area selection can add to a face yoga workflow", the article has done its job.
-If "What focus-area selection.
+If that choice makes the next session easier to repeat for "Workflow value: focus area selection", the article has done its job.
+If "Workflow value: focus area selection" only creates more searching, pause before adding another routine.
+Orena can support the.

 Section 2